 The following are signs there may be a problem with your pet’s mouth:

 - Bleeding gums

 - Yellow crusty build up on the teeth

 - Dropping food from the side of the mouth

 - Excessive drooling

 As with most things, prevention is better than cure and this is no exception.
-If possible, you should brush your pet’s teeth regularly.
+If possible, you should brush your pets teeth regularly.
 As a rule, dogs seem to tolerate this more readily than cats but once your pet is used to the process it is much easier than you think.
 Make sure you are using an animal friendly toothpaste.
 Human toothpaste is toxic to dogs and cats.
 It might be easier to start off with a finger brush and build up to a toothbrush as your pet becomes more used to it.
 Providing your pet with natural chews and toys that have been designed to improve dental health will also help control plaque and tartar build up.
 Changing your pet’s diet to a dry kibble will also help in the fight against dental disease.
 Tinned meat and pouches of pet food contribute to plaque build-up so adding in dry food or changing over to a complete dry diet will help a great deal.

 There are lots of products on the market to help you look after your pet’s mouth, from additives for their water and food to prescription diets specifically for dental care.

 At some point in your pet’s life they may need to undergo a general anaesthetic for a dental procedure and although this may be worrying for you it is all part of looking after your furry friend’s health.
 A healthy pet starts with healthy teeth and gums!
 Find out more about how insurance can help to cover your pet’s dental treatment costs.